siddarth09/100daysof_ROS/README.md

 # DAY 12:
 We connect the DHT11 and create a publisher node, then we subcribe to the publisher of dht11 to display the temperature data recieved.

+# DAY 13:
+Ultrasound sensors, Today we take the input from the ultrasound sensor and publish the range, the sensor_msgs/Range collects the information.The subscriber node is created to lock on the ultrasound sensor to retrieve the sensor data.